Air Quality Monitoring Market Overview

 On the basis of sampling method, the market is categorized into continuous, manual, passive, and intermittent air quality monitoring.
 The continuous sampling method category is expected to lead the air quality monitoring market in the coming years, both in terms of size and growth, and is expected to register a CAGR of 9.8% during the forecast period.

-On the basis of end user, the air quality monitoring market is categorized into government agencies and academic institutes, commercial and residential users, petrochemical industry, power generation plants, pharmaceutical industry, and others.
-Of these, the fastest growth in the market is expected from commercial and residential users, with a CAGR of 9.9% during the forecast period.
+On the basis of end user, the air quality monitoring market is categorized into government agencies and academic institutes, commercial and residential sectors, petrochemical industry, power generation plants, pharmaceutical industry, and others.
+Of these, the fastest growth in the market is expected from commercial and residential sectors, with a CAGR of 9.9% during the forecast period.

 Geographically, North America held the largest share, accounting for 37.9%, in the air quality monitoring market, in 2017.
 This can be attributed to the increasing number of patients with respiratory disorders, growing awareness on the environmental and health effects of air pollution, and rising pollution level.
 According to the American Cancer Society, the statistics of lung cancer predicted for the U.S. for the year 2018 include around 234,030 new cases (121,680 in men and 112,350 in women) and about 154,050 deaths (of 70,500 women and of 83,550 men).